hapax/hapax.github.io/assets/simple-physics.md

 (b) What relation between steps does Hurst index $H < 1/2$ require?

-(c) This may seem like useless mathematical jargon.
+This may seem like a purely mathematical exercises.
-But it turns out that the jagged curves of a coastline are typically described by fractional random walks with Hurst index $H \sim 0.8$.
+However, the coastlines of a landmass are jagged curves, typically described by a fractional random walk with Hurst index $H \sim 0.8$.

-Can you think of a physical reason the edges of a coastline would be correlated?
+(c) Can you think of some physical reasons a coastline curve is correlated?

 ---